-As it happened, Led Zeppelin and the King shared the same promoter, Jerry Weintraub, who set up a meeting after the show between the two parties.
-Plant later wrote about his impressions of Presley, “I met Elvis with Zeppelin, after one of his concerts in the early ’70s, I sized him up.
+Led Zeppelin and the King shared the same promoter, Jerry Weintraub, who set up a meeting after the show between the two parties.
+Plant later wrote about his impressions of Presley: “I sized him up.
 He wasn’t quite as tall as me.
 But he had a singer’s build.
 He had a good chest — that resonator.
 And he was driven.”

 “Before the evening was over, Elvis said he wanted to make another exchange.
 He was out of watches, but had another bit of fashion in mind,” remembered Schilling.
 “So he stood, eyed John [Bonham], and said, ‘Let’s swap pants’, while simultaneously, in expert Python fashion, letting his pajama bottoms drop beneath his robe.
-The loud [Zeppelin Tour Manager] Richard [Cole] was shocked into silence, while quiet Sheila and John burst out laughing.
+[Zeppelin tour manager] Richard [Cole] was shocked into silence, while quiet Sheila and John burst out laughing.
 Nobody accepted Elvis’ offer, but it was a great note to end the night on.”

-The final meeting between Zeppelin and Elvis took place on the Baltimore airport tarmac while both were on tour in 1977.
-Presley’s stepbrother, David Stanley later recalled the encounter.
+The final meeting between Zeppelin and Presley took place on the Baltimore airport tarmac while both were on tour in 1977.
+Presley’s stepbrother David Stanley later recalled the encounter.
 “There was one other time the Presley tour ran across the band while out on the road.
 It was at the Washington / Baltimore airport.
-We (the Presley tour) were playing in Washington and Led Zeppelin was playing at the Capital Centre.
+We were playing in Washington, and Led Zeppelin was playing at the Capital Centre.
 We arrived on the Lisa Marie, Elvis’ private jet, and Led Zeppelin arrived on the Caesar’s Chariot.
 It was a hell of a sight to see these two private jets sitting side-by-side on the private tarmac.”

-Elvis Presley inspired most, if not all the great rock and roll acts of the ‘60s, ‘70s and beyond.
-Led Zeppelin were no exception to this rule and the multiple opportunities when their paths crossed remained a thrill for the band and indeed for the King himself.
+Presley inspired most, if not all the great rock ‘n’ roll acts of the ‘60s, ‘70s and beyond.
+Led Zeppelin were no exception, and the opportunities when their paths crossed remained a thrill for the band and indeed for the King himself.